-I. Layout: First, create a Game Piece Layout.
+- I. Layout: First, create a Game Piece Layout.
 In the Game Piece Layout, you specify the position, size and style of all items to be drawn on the counter.
-Colors, actual text, and easily by adjusting the layouts.
+Colors, actual text, and symbol selections are made in step 2. - II.

-II.
 Define Pieces: Define an individual image using a layout.
 In each Image Definition, you specify the actual colors, text and symbols to be used for that image, based on the layout.